 - 2008: Treasurer Sex Workers Education and Advocacy Taskforce

-- Various TB and HIV committees, including Global TB Community Advisory Board, International Network for Strategic Initiatives in Global HIV Trials (INSIGHT) and the ANRS Orange Farm Circumcision Project.
+- Various TB and HIV committees, including Global TB Community Advisory Board (until 2013), International Network for Strategic Initiatives in Global HIV Trials (INSIGHT) and the ANRS Orange Farm Circumcision Project (until 2013).